cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 not behave like a random oracle.

-Brier et al. {{BCIMRT10}} describe two generic constructions whose outputs are indifferentiable from a random oracle.
+Brier et al. {{BCIMRT10}} describe two generic constructions whose outputs are indifferentiable from a random oracle when the constructions are instantiated with appropriate hash functions modeled as random oracles.
 Farashahi et al. {{FFSTV13}} and Tibouchi and Kim {{TK17}} refine the analysis of one of these constructions.
 That construction is described in {{roadmap}}.

 ### Serialization {#term-serialization}